zprihoda/zopt/README.md

 ## TODO:
 ### ilqr-jax
-- Implement:
+- Debug ilqr test:
-    - ricatti_step and backward_pass tests
-    - backward_pass + test
+    - Temporarily expand jax while loop into a python while loop and step through
+- Add protection against non-PD cost functions.
     - For ensuring positive definite, consider a hybrid of the paper vs Stanford method?
     - Actually Stanford method may just be the fastest, as the paper version has to compute the eigenvaues every iteration anyway...
     - Unless we can implement a recursive eigenvalue update method?
 - Consider updating functions that take (x0,u0) and convert to use Trajectory?
     - May make more sense if we rename Trajectory to StateActionPair?
 But is that better than current approach?
 Seems confusing?
+- More documentation

 ### All
 - ilqr-jax: